-We periodically repurchase shares of our common stock under share repurchase programs authorized by the Board of Directors.
+From time to time, we repurchase shares of our common stock under share repurchase programs authorized by the Board of Directors.
 We consider several factors in determining when to execute share repurchases, including, among other things, expected dilution from stock plans, cash capacity, and the market price of our common stock.
-During 2017, under the Board authorized repurchase programs, we repurchased a total of 7.6 million shares at an aggregate cost of \$752.1 million, including amounts purchased under accelerated share repurchase agreements.
-As of December 31, 2017, we had remaining authority to purchase \$1.3 billion of our common stock.
+During 2018, under the Board authorized repurchase programs, we repurchased a total of 5.4 million shares at an aggregate cost of \$784.3 million, and as of December 31, 2018, we had remaining authority to purchase \$0.5 billion of our common stock.
 For further information, see Note 13 to the "Consolidated Financial Statements."

-Consolidated Cash Flows - For the twelve months ended December 31, 2017, 2016, and 2015
+Consolidated Cash Flows - For the twelve months ended December 31, 2018, 2017, and 2016